publicdomain-nocopyright/How-to-broadcast-to-Youtube-in-perfect-1080p-60fps-using-obs/README.md

 Do not use integrated video card unless you can run Stream/record and game on it at the same time.
 If you will try, to run OBS and Game on different GPUs - Source: Game Capture  will see and record only black screen.

+If you see black screen in the OBS preview:  Try to fullscreen the game and move around the menu of the game to initialize the OBS preview.

 ![image](https://user-images.githubusercontent.com/21064622/234254642-4a1475a0-374d-4576-899e-65e1a7bdbf9d.png)